SeriouslyInc/tylertate/blog/_posts/2013-02-13-out-with-the-old-in-with-the-older.markdown

 It's not because users don't want it (more on this in a future post), or that the technology doesn't exist.
 It's simply because the architects of such websites are still applying book-like-thinking to a very un-book-like medium.
 They are tiptoeing around a local optimum rather than scouting out the mountain in the distance.

+> We need a metaphor for interacting with information that acknowledges the spatial reality of human psychology.

 ### Looking to the future
 The time has come to adopt a more appropriate metaphor for interacting with digital information, one that acknowledges the spatial reality of human psychology.
 It's time to embrace  **information wayfinding**.